Darkeyessss/Darkeyessss.github.io/_pages/about.md

 - **Building LLM-based agent**
 - **enhancing model reasoning through reinforcement learning**.

+If you would like to connect further, feel free to contact me via email.

+You can also reach me **on WeChat** at:

 # 🔥 News
 - *2025.02*: &nbsp;🎉🎉 I delivered an oral presentation at AAAI 2025.